ProjecteEndCipher/Cipher-Panel/README.md

 Cipher is a rat that has the capability of gaining full system administrator access to take over the host machine it's run on.
 It does this by using powershell to download a rat executable and also add / alter users to provide remote desktop access to your server.
 This back door approach also supports linux too.

-Cipher customers have been seen attempting to extort servers for money paid in crypto currency in exchange to deter the user of cipher from deleting the server entirely.
+Cipher customers have been seen attempting to extort servers for money paid in crypto currency in exchange to deter the user of Cipher from deleting the server entirely.

 Read Infection Documentation for more information on what it expands into.

-# How to remove Cipher.
+# How To Remove Cipher

 If you have been infected with Cipher, this is what you must do: